How we are preparing

 What is your cancellation policy?

-You can cancel your booking free of charge up to 72 hours before your arrival, In light of the current situation, we are extending this policy to all bookings including advance purchase rates and bookings with deposits.
+You can cancel your booking free of charge up to 72 hours before your arrival, all bookings including advance purchase rates and bookings with deposits booked before 23rd March will be able to hold the payment as a credit for 12 months.

 I have a gift voucher that expires soon – can I extend the expiry date?